 The answer is complicated, and it comes down to personal preference.
 However, both procedures are effective and provide a permanent solution to blurred vision.
 One of the main differences is the recovery period.

-Although most people prefer LASIK, PRK is generally safer and more effective as time passes; this is because the surgeon will remove the whole outer layer of the cornea.
-The problem with having a flap is that it can get damaged if you sustain an injury as time goes by.
+Although most people prefer LASIK, PRK is generally safer and more effective as time passes because the surgeon will remove the whole outer layer of the cornea.
+The problem with the flap is that it can get damaged if you sustain an injury as time goes by.

 Are There Any Risks Involved?